aswindanu/aswindanu.github.io/README.md

-## Welcome to My World
+## My Portfolio

-This repo is to fulfill my own portfolio needed.
+This repo is for my portfolio web.

-You can watch my portfolio in: https://aswindanu.github.io
+You may find it here: https://aswindanu.github.io

-Thank you for coming and have a nice day.
+Thank you